-- Transportation for a child or young adult in order to remain in the same school he or she was attending prior to placement in substitute care;
+- Transportation for a child or young adult in order to remain in the same school they were attending before placement in substitute care.

 - In-state transportation by airline for children may be approved only if the cost of the air fare does not exceed all the actual costs of transporting the child by car.